PiotrNawrot/nanoT5/README.md

 To fine-tune our model, we use the popular meta-dataset called **Super Natural-Instructions (SNI)**, which aggregates datasets for many tasks.
 This meta-dataset was used to fine-tune many of the recent LLMs, e.g. [FlanT5](https://arxiv.org/pdf/2210.11416.pdf), [BLOOM](https://arxiv.org/pdf/2211.05100.pdf), and [Tk-Instruct](https://arxiv.org/pdf/2204.07705.pdf).
 While FlanT5 and BLOOM use other corpora in addition to SNI, Tk-Instruct's pipeline consists of starting from the pre-trained T5 model and fine-tuning it solely on SNI.

-In this repository, we reproduce the Tk-Instruct fine-tuning results and use their pipeline to evaluate our pre-training config.
+In this repository, we reproduce the Tk-Instruct fine-tuning results and follow their pipeline to evaluate our pre-trained model.

 ### Download the Super-Natural Instructions data: